8itCat/Chromafari/README.md

   1) I don't have an Apple Developer Account
   2) Once again, I don't have legal access to republish these extensions

+### Is this a virus?
+- NO!
+If you're worried that my extensions are viruses, the source code of all the extensions is available in their corresponding folders

 # Credits

 - 8itCat for porting the extensions